Caution

 • Creating a fake homepage that uses a fake company name that could be confused for a Marubeni Group company, and/or Marubeni Group logos or images without permission, in order to make it look like the website has a connection with the Marubeni Group.

-• Using an email address that looks similar to a real Marubeni or Marubeni Group email address, the email directs the recipient to a web page that has nothing to do with Marubeni or the Marubeni Group, which will then ask for personal information, passwords etc. (otherwise known as “spoofing”).
+• Using an email address that looks similar to a genuine Marubeni or Marubeni Group email address, the email directs the recipient to a web page that has nothing to do with Marubeni or the Marubeni Group, which will then ask for personal information, passwords etc. (otherwise known as “spoofing”).

 • Posing as Marubeni, a Marubeni Group Company or a partner company to solicit investments or propose business collaboration.